 These bars are subtly sweet, just the way I like them.
 Rice malt isn’t known for it’s overt sweetness, so these are not a replica of the well known candy bar in the sweeteness sense.
 They are, however, a delicious ‘sweet-ish’ treat that is also filling, perfect for an after lunch or after work snack.

-As a result, I like to use the whole spectrum of sugars according to the function I need it to perform.
+I like to use the whole spectrum of sugars according to the function I need it to perform.
 For example, a good spread on a cookie (like these brown butter ones) can only be achieved with sugar.
 For this galette, I wanted the caramel sharpness of maple to flavour the halloumi.
 Finally, for the recipe you’re actually here for, I use rice malt syrup as a thick, liquid sugar that will hold the peanuts together.

 Sure, there are other thick liquid sweeteners (namely honey.)
 However, given the high fructose content of honey and the low fructose content of rice malt syrup, I stuck with our old pal rice malt.